Zigi Shipper: Personal life

 Shipper married Jeanette and their marriage lasted 65 years until her death in 2020.
 The couple had two daughters and six grandchildren.

 In 1981, he had a heart attack and the doctors did not think that he would survive.
 His wife responded that she was not particularly concerned, as the Nazis had tried to kill him for five years.

-Death
+Death, honours and legacy

 Shipper died on 18 January 2023, his 93rd birthday.
 His death was announced during Prime Minister's Questions on the same day.
 The Prince and Princess of Wales, Prime Minister Rishi Sunak and Lord Ian Austin were amongst those who paid tribute to him.
 Chief Rabbi Ephraim Mirvis commented that Shipper had "devoted his life" to educating others about the Holocaust and was a "beacon of light".

-Awards and honours

 In the 2016 New Year Honours Shipper was awarded a British Empire Medal for his work educating people about the Holocaust over the course of 20 years.

+On Holocaust Memorial Day 2026, holocaust survivors and their families were at Buckingham Palace with Charles III.
+The King was re-showing the Seven Portraits: Surviving the Holocaust that he had commissioned of holocaust survivors.